Samsung's new Galaxy A90 aims to make 5G more affordable

 Samsung also promises a dedicated Game Booster mode, 6GB or 8GB of RAM, 128GB of storage (plus a microSD card slot), a 4,500mAh battery with 25W Super Fast Charging, on-screen fingerprint scanner, face recognition, and compatibility with the brand’s DeX mode.

-Samsung has announced that the Galaxy A90 5G will be available in black or white from September 4 in Korea and “will expand to additional markets thereafter”.
-Australia is among those confirmed markets, but actual pricing and availability information was still TBC at the time of writing.
+Samsung has announced that the Galaxy A90 5G will also be available in black or white.